 Working with partners, stakeholders and the community

-Waka Kotahi is dedicated to working closely with partners, stakeholders and community throughout design and construction on the Papakura to Drury project, and on the design of the wider Papakura to Bombay project.
+Waka Kotahi is dedicated to working closely with partners, stakeholders, and the community throughout design and construction on the Papakura to Drury project, and on the design of the wider Papakura ki Pukekura – Papakura to Bombay project.

 Working with property owners

-Waka Kotahi has met with potentially affected property owners to understand how they use their land and how the project design could be refined to reduce the impact on their properties.
-We will continue to engage with property owners as the project progresses.
+Waka Kotahi meets with potentially affected property owners to understand how they use their land and how the project design could be refined to reduce the impact on their properties.
+We will continue our engagement with property owners as the project progresses.